osmosis-labs/docs/docs/overview/integrate/pool-setup.md

 - tick-spacing: Must be from a set of authorized values: 1, 10, 100, and 1000
   - It is recommended to use a tick spacing of 100, which nearly all current Supercharged pools use; this effectively sets positions as being definable at any `0.01%` interval.
   - Since passing each initialized tick carries a computational cost(, and therefore requires more gas), a smaller tick spacing will require higher transaction fees, while a larger tick spacing will have lower transaction fees (but less precise positions).
-- spread-factor: Basically the same thing as Swap Fee.
+- spread-factor: Mimicks the bid-ask spread, and is comparable to Swap Fee.
 Must be from a set of authorized values:
   - 0
   - 0.0001 (0.01%)
   - 0.0005 (0.05%)